 - Academic judgments that cannot be reviewed by individuals lacking advanced content-area knowledge in a specific academic field or discipline.
 A disputed grade will only be considered a grievance if the student has already attempted to resolve the issue using the procedure outlined by University Senate policy 310.1.

-- Allegations of discriminatory harassment or discriminatory treatment or any other complaints that are considered by the University’s Affirmative Programs Office.
+- Allegations of discriminatory harassment or discriminatory treatment or any other complaints that are considered by the University’s Office of Institutional Equity.

 - Allegations of research misconduct which must be considered by the University’s Office of Research Integrity and Compliance.